antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 A typical upgrade flow would look like so:

-1. SatOS application docker Upgrade_artifact is created at GS.
+1. SatOS application docker Upgrade_artifact is created at ground.
 This contains incremental change in SatOS application.
-2. Operator uses SatOS File upload mechanism to uplink Upgrade_artifact files to PA storage.
+2. Operator uses SatOS File upload mechanism to uplink Upgrade_artifact files to onboard compute storage.
-3. An upgrade task is sceduled via ACP, which results in updating SatOS application docker image.
+3. After artefact is uploaded successfully, Operator should send TC (mention TCID), which results in updating SatOS application docker image.
-4. Subsequent tasks then boot the PA into a nominal mode and resume normal operations.

 Application Environment
 ***********************